MMRIZE/MMM-CalendarExt3/README.md

 The most commonly used values would be defined in the `.CX3` selector as variables.

 `--fontsize`, `--maxeventlines`, `--eventheight` would be imported from configuration for your setup convenience.

+When `dynamicWeekHeight: true`, each `.week` node gets `--weekeventlines` and `data-week-event-lines` to represent the actually used lines of that week.

 - `.cell` : Each day cell has this selector.
 Each cell could have these class names together by its condition.
   - `.today`, `.thisMonth`, `.thisYear`